Nonoverlapping domain decomposition preconditioners for discontinuous Galerkin approximations of Hamilton--Jacobi--Bellman equations: Introduction

 \section{Introduction}

-Several applications treated by discontinuous Galerkin finite element methods (DGFEM) lead to numerical schemes that are stable in $H^2$-type norms.
-A first instance comes from the discretization of the biharmonic equation \cite{Feng2005,Mozolevski2007}.
-Other examples are from \cite{Smears2013,Smears2014}, where $hp$-version DGFEM were introduced for the numerical solution of linear nondivergence form elliptic equations and fully nonlinear Hamilton--Jacobi--Bellman equations with Cordes coefficients.
+In \cite{Smears2013,Smears2014,Smears2015}, discontinuous Galerkin finite element methods (DGFEM) were introduced for the numerical solution of linear nondivergence form elliptic equations and fully nonlinear Hamilton--Jacobi--Bellman (HJB) equations with Cordes coefficients.
 In these applications, the appropriate norm on the finite element space is a broken $H^2$-norm with penalization of the jumps in values and in first derivatives across the faces of the mesh.
 As a result, it is typical for the condition number of the discrete problems to be of order $p^8/h^4$, where $h$ is the mesh size and $p$ is the polynomial degree.
-The purpose of this work is to analyse a class of domain decomposition preconditioners and show that they lead to efficient solvers for these challenging problems.
+The purpose of this work is to study the application of a commonly used class of nonoverlapping domain decomposition preconditioners to these problems.

-Overlapping and nonoverlapping domain decomposition methods have been successfully developed for a range of applications of DGFEM by many authors \cite{Antonietti2007, Antonietti2008,Antonietti2011,Antonietti2009, Feng2001,Feng2005, Lasser2003}.
+Nonoverlapping domain decomposition methods, along with their overlapping counterparts, have been successfully developed for a range of applications of DGFEM by many authors \cite{Antonietti2007,Antonietti2008,Antonietti2011,Antonietti2009,Feng2001,Feng2005,Lasser2003}.
 In order to solve a problem on a fine mesh $\calT_h$, these methods combine a coarse space solver, defined on a coarse mesh $\calT_H$, with local fine mesh solvers, defined on a subdomain decomposition $\calT_S$ of the domain $\Om$.
 The discontinuous nature of the finite element space leads to a significant flexibility in the choice of the decomposition $\calT_S$, which can either be overlapping or nonoverlapping.

-As explained in the above references, these methods possess many advantages in terms of simplicity and applicability, as they allow very general choices of basis functions, nonmatching meshes and varying element shapes, and are naturally suited for parallelization.
-In particular, it has been pointed out by various authors, such as Lasser and Toselli in \cite[p.~1235]{Lasser2003}, that the nonoverlapping methods feature reduced inter-subdomain communication burdens, thus representing a key advantage for scalability in parallel computations.
+As explained in the above references, these preconditioners possess many advantages in terms of simplicity and applicability, as they allow very general choices of basis functions, nonmatching meshes and varying element shapes, and are naturally suited for parallelization.
+It has been pointed out by various authors, such as Lasser and Toselli in \cite[p.~1235]{Lasser2003}, that nonoverlapping methods feature reduced inter-subdomain communication burdens, thus representing an advantage in parallel computations.